Nailik/Flutter-USB/example/README.md

-# flutterusb_example
+# flutter_usb_example

-Demonstrates how to use the flutterusb plugin.
+Demonstrates how to use the flutter_usb plugin.

 ## Getting Started